-Push the SEEK button I SEEK or The next or previous category.
+Push the SEEK button He is or work to tune to the first channel of the next or previous category.

-During satellite radio reception (if so equipped), the following notices will be displayed under certain conditions.
+During satellite radio reception, the following notices will be displayed under certain conditions.

-- NO SIGNAL (No signal is received while the SAT tuner is connected.) - OFF AIR (Broadcasting signed off) - CHECK ANTENNA (Antenna connection error) - LOADING (When the initial setting is performed) - UPDATING (When the satellite radio subscription is not active)
+- NO SIGNAL (No signal is received while the SAT tuner is connected.) - OFF AIR (Broadcasting signed off) - CHECK ANTENNA (Antenna connection error) - LOADING (When the initial setting is performed)

+• UPDATING (When the satellite radio subscription is not active)